WebOutLoud Help

 2. Then tap the "Add" button.

 3. Then tap "Add Documents."
 You will then be taken to the Files app where you can select documents to import.
-WebOutLoud supports PDF documents and more.
+WebOutLoud supports PDF and EPUB documents and more.

 ^ Back to Top